What are private practice accountants recommending that their potentially insolvent clients do?

 Are accountants sufficiently knowledgeable and motivated about insolvency/ restructuring to give advice?

 This is not meant to be a criticism of the intelligence of private practice accountants.
-They, for example, need to get a handle on personal and corporate taxation law in Australia and a variety of other compliance issues that business face.
+They, for example, need to get a handle on personal and corporate taxation law in Australia and a variety of other compliance issues that businesses face.
 It would be unrealistic to expect, however, that they have a handle on all areas of business.

 Accountants are not the ideal first stop for pre-insolvency advice

 Add this to the fact that many accountants operate with 100 or more clients and there simply isn’t any time or incentive to drop everything and try and help a client in a financial crisis.
+Restructuring work for small-to-medium sized enterprises can’t easily be delegated to staff by a firm principal.